STnobile/PP4---/README.md

 # App_Doc
 ## Project 4

-A health care website that comes with a simple appointment booking and notification system.
+"App_Doc" for a health care website with appointment booking and notification system features.
+Here's a summary of the main components and functionality described in the document:

+- HTML
+- CSS
+- JS
+- PYTHON (DJANGO)

 ![devises responsive](/static/readme/amIresponsive.png)